Rayzon3/Rayzon3/README.md

 - ⚡ Fun fact: I love watching anime and also like to draw.

 ## Currently Working on:
-- Forum based website using react
+- Forum like website using react
 - Also following the book [Crafting Interpreters](https://craftinginterpreters.com/)

 <!--